 As a service-based business, intellectual property is heavily relied upon to get things done and do them in our own way.

 Not to be confused with the HR department down the hall that everyone dreads going to see (sorry HR folks!).
-These are resources, that are human.
+These are resources…that are human.

-Not sure we need this, but examples of Human Resources include:
+Examples of Human Resources include:

 Again, as a service based business, human resources are super important to what I do.
 Without the right people, using the intellectual property the right way, my business wouldn’t exist.

-Of course, every business is going to need cash on hand and some lines of credit to keep operations moving.
+Of course, every business model is going to need cash on hand and some lines of credit to keep operations moving.
 But think about what your business needs.

 If you are planning on building the next app that changes the world, you’re going to need quite a bit of money to hire a developer, marketing help.